usnistgov/800-63-3/sp800-63-3/cover.md

 **Authenticator Assurance Level 3** – AAL 3 is intended to provide the highest practical digital authentication assurance.
 Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
 AAL 3 is similar to AAL 2 except that only “hard” cryptographic authenticators are allowed.
 The authenticator is required to be a hardware cryptographic module validated at Federal Information Processing Standard (FIPS) 140 Level 2 or higher overall with at least FIPS 140 Level 3 physical security.
 AAL 3 authenticator requirements can be met by using the PIV authentication key of a FIPS 201 compliant Personal Identity Verification (PIV) Card.

+**Federation Assurance Level 1** - FAL 1 allows for the subscriber to retrieve and present a bearer assertion directly to the RP.
+The assertion must be asymmetrically signed with an appropriate algorithm.

+**Federation Assurance Level 2** - FAL 2 requires the subscriber to retrieve an assertion artifact to present to the RP, which the RP then presents to the CSP to fetch the bearer assertion.
+The assertion must be asymmetrically signed with an appropriate algorithm.

+**Federation Assurance Level 3** - FAL 3 builds on FAL 2 and adds the requirement that the assertion be encrypted such that the RP is the only party that can decrypt it.

+**Federation Assurance Level 4** - FAL 4 requires the subscriber to present proof of possession of a cryptographic key referenced in the assertion in addition to the assertion artifact itself.
+The assertion must be asymmetrically signed with an appropriate algorithm and encrypted to the RP.

 ### M-04-04 Levels of Assurance Requirements